platformsh/platformsh-docs/sites/platform/src/define-routes/redirects.md

 ```
 {{< /version/specific >}}

-This format is more rich and works with any type of route, including routes served directly by the application.
+This format is richer and works with any type of route, including routes served directly by the application.

 Two keys are available under `redirects`: